TUITION FEES AND OTHER FEES

 - At the time of disbursement, the aid will apply to the tuition fees and campus fees and debts before any balance is disbursed to you.

 - If the aid disbursed does not cover the full amount of the tuition fees and campus fees owed, you will be responsible for the balance.

-- Regardless of your financial aid status, if tuition fees and campus fees are not paid by the due date you are subject to enrollment cancellation.
+- Even with a financial aid deferment, if tuition fees and mandatory campus fees are not paid in full by the end of the second week of instruction you will be subject to enrollment cancellation.

 FAILURE TO PAY IN FULL by specified due dates may result in the following:

 - a hold on your student records which prevents you from registering, adding or dropping courses, and receiving your diploma and/or transcripts;